rafapaezbas/ordoemacs/ordoemacs.md

 * Is able to check if someone is actually in front of the computer, if not, the program will drop into a screen-saver until the owner logs in again.

 What a fantastic idea!
 The concept is so well explained and original that is it makes de reader imagination fly.
 The author already saw the potencial of a camera attached to a computer for user indetification.
 Now, this part of the plot is based on the year 1997, 23 years later face recognition would also be totally posible!
-## Creating an Emacs minor mode for simuting Ordoemacs.
+## Creating an Emacs minor mode for simulating Ordoemacs.
 The flexibility of Emacs, allows to create a minor-mode (an optional mode that alters the functionality of Emacs) binded to a file extension, in this case ".ordo".
 This minor mode will work for the first point mentioned before, with the help of [Gnu Privacy Guard](https://gnupg.org/), it will encrypt and decrypt files only storing the plain content in RAM.
 Also, it will use an usb storage for saving the encryption key.
 ### Installation: